eipiguy/planning/log_template.md

 |2023-07-15   |Blue     |85%        |
 |-            |-        |-          |

-Make a new table for different components, large metric changes, etc. At least some of the metrics should be related to the outcomes of suites of unit tests.
+Make a different table for different components, new tables for large metric changes, etc...

+At least some of the metrics should be related to the outcomes of suites of unit tests.

 |Date         |Metric A | Metric B  |
 |-            |-        |-          |